 The Florida Community Health Worker Coalition is the recognized leader, and professional home of Community Health Workers.
 We are dedicated to advocating on behalf of the Community Health Worker profession, and the underrepresented and underserved groups impacted by health disparities.
 We aim to accomplish this through our multisector partnerships, training, advocacy, and leadership.

-The Coalition began in February 2011 as an initiative of the Policy, Environmental and Systems Change (PES) grant awarded to the Florida Department of Health.
-The grant supported creation of a task force to explore current research, including CHW models, curriculum, and best practices in order to create a viable market place for Community Health Workers.
-The CHW initiative aligns with the Governor-appointed Cancer Control and Research Advisory Council’s (CCRAB).
+Our statewide coalition began in 2010, as an initiative of a Policy, Environmental and Systems Change (PES) grant awarded to the Florida Department of Health.
+The grant supported the creation of a task force to explore current research, including CHW models, curriculum, and best practices in order to create a viable marketplace for Community Health Workers.
+At that time, the initiative aligned with the Governor-appointed Cancer Control and Research Advisory Council’s (CCRAB).

 WHAT IS A COMMUNITY HEALTH WORKER?

-Also called: Promotoras de Salud, lay health worker, peer educator, health navigator, community health representative, health educator, peer counselor/specialist, outreach worker, community connector, among others.
+Also called: Promotoras de Salud, lay health worker, peer educator, health navigator, community health advocates, health educator, peer support specialist, outreach worker, community connector, among others job titles.

 To be the leader in support and advocacy of the Community Health Workers profession and the communities they serve.

 Our mission is to advocate on behalf of the Community Health Worker profession, and the underrepresented and underserved groups impacted by health disparities.
 We aim to accomplish this through our multisector partnerships, training, advocacy, and leadership.